-	- Do my promotions on Facebook boost book sales?
+- How much do my promotions on Facebook boost book sales?

 - Do my ads on Facebook pay for themselves?

-- Do my promotions on Twitter boost book sales?
+- How much do my promotions on Twitter boost book sales?

-- Does my website traffic correlate in book sales?
+- Does my website traffic correlate with book sales?

-- Are my followers… mostly men or women?
+- Are my followers mostly men or women?
+What ages?